List of The Inbetweeners characters: John Webster

 John Webster, frequently referred to as Big John, is a slow-witted student who joins the school at the same time as Will.
 He is bullied for being obese and often seen eating.
 His most prominent appearance is in "Xmas Party", where he has a deep conversation with Jay, although the latter throws this away when attracted by Samantha.
-In "Will's Birthday", despite his general unpopularity, he is invited to a party whilst the four boys are not, and is seen successfully flirting with a girl at said party, with his hand on her breast.
+In "Will's Birthday", despite his general unpopularity, he is invited to a party while the four boys are not, and is seen successfully flirting with a girl at said party, with his hand on her breast.
 He is later seen sporadically throughout the series.
-In the first film, while Mr. Gilbert is giving his vicious year-end speech, John is briefly seen sniffing his underarms when Mr Gilbert mentions that he "actively dislikes" some students for their "poor personal hygiene".
+In the first film, while Mr Gilbert is giving his vicious year-end speech, John is briefly seen sniffing his underarms when Mr Gilbert mentions that he "actively dislikes" some students for their "poor personal hygiene".